sav-che/TL-2/Authors/Roy, John {std. Roy}.md

-> [!cite] BHL link: this entry starts at [page 958](https://www.biodiversitylibrary.org/item/103624#page/972/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 958](https://www.biodiversitylibrary.org/page/33190429) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Roy, John (1826-1893), Scottish botanist (desmidiologist); educated in the Normal College of the Church of Scotland, Edinburgh; school teacher at Brackmuirhill and at Old Bridge of Don nr.
 Aberdeen; from 1863 in charge of the Skene Square Public School at Aberdeen; LL.D.h.c.
-Aberdeen 1889. (*Roy*).
+Aberdeen 1889.
+**Abbreviated name**: *Roy*

 #### Herbarium and types